-However, when there is an imbalance of the vaginal bacteria, this can lead to overgrowth of certain harmful species, such as gardnerella – this results in bacterial vaginosis (BV).
+However an imbalance of the vaginal bacteria, this can lead to overgrowth of certain harmful species, such as gardnerella – this results in bacterial vaginosis (BV).

 Women with BV often experience vaginal itching, vaginal pain or swelling, and foul, fishy smelling discharge.

 Risk factors for BV include pregnancy, antibiotic use, use of intrauterine devices (IUDs) and vaginal douching.